hernad/harbour/AGILE_HERNAD.md

 > I prefer meritocracy over democracy in software development!

 I am programmer.
-I live building and deploying harbour /  nodejs / electron / postgresql PL/PgSQL projects.
+I live building and deploying linux / python/ansible / harbour /  nodejs / electron / postgresql PL/PgSQL projects.
 Every of those tools are mine.
 If they are jeopardized, I am jeopardized.

 I don't know what is the future for me or this community.
 I am glad that I am not passive observer in this story.